 Canadian Association of University Business Officers (CAUBO) - Canadian University Hotel Rates

-York Universityis a member of CAUBO/ACPAU (Canadian Association of University Business Officers/Association canadienne du personnel administratif universitaire).
+York University is a member of CAUBO/ACPAU (Canadian Association of University Business Officers/Association Canadienne du personnel administratif Universitaire).
 University rates are offered to faculty and staff of member universities and colleges throughout Canada.
-These rates can be used for personal travel where indicated by the hotel (listed on the Web site that is provided in this section).
+These rates can be used for personal travel where it is indicated by the hotel (listed on the Web site that is provided in this section).
 Please note that the hotels may offer a promotional or special rate (such as a weekend rate) that may be lower than the `University’ rate.
 Feel free to ask for the best possible rate.
 Please note that hotels may require university identification upon arrival.

-For a listing of hotels that give preferred rates to university faculty and staff, please refer to www.caubo.ca/pr/agreements_hotels_e.cfm.
-Click on the area called `Documentation’ for a list of all participating hotels.
+For a listing of hotels that give preferred rates to university faculty and staff, please refer to the CAUBO website.
+Click the 'Documentation' tab for a list of all participating hotels.

 There are a variety of resources that you can use to locate rental housing:

-- On-campus housing options include the Harry Sherman Crowe Housing Co-op (please telephone 416- 736-8889 for more information) and properties at Assiniboine and Passey Gardens
+- On-campus housing options include the Harry Sherman Crowe Housing Co-op (call 416- 736-8889 for more information) and properties at Assiniboine and Passey Gardens.

-- The Off-Campus Housing Office is a listing service for landlords in and around the Greater Toronto Area, of property ranging from bachelor apartments to five bedroom homes.
+- The Off-Campus Housing page is a listing service for landlords in and around the Greater Toronto Area, of property ranging from bachelor apartments to five-bedroom homes.
 This site is geared toward students sharing accommodation, and there are also many properties available for private rather than shared use.

-- Use www.viewit.ca to search and view properties by price range, neighbourhood, number of bedrooms and rental company.
+- Use View It to search and view properties by price range, neighbourhood, number of bedrooms and rental company.

-- Kijiji, a local Classifieds site for Toronto, http://toronto.kijiji.ca.
+- Kijiji, a local Classifieds site for Toronto.

-- `Greenwin Property Management’ has a listing of all Greenwin apartments including a virtual tour of each available apartment.
-Please see www.greenwinpm.com/sites/greenwin/index.cfm?useaction=rentalResidences.showList.
+- Greenwin Property Management has a listing of all Greenwin apartments including a virtual tour of each available apartment.

-- For a guide to renting accommodation in Ontario, please visit www.settlement.org/downloads/Renting_in_Ontario.pdf.
+- For a guide to renting accommodation in Ontario, please visit Settlement.org.